 - Computation and reporting of sales taxes

 - Instructions regarding the computation of sales tax are provided here.
 Current sales tax rates are listed on the CA Board of Equalization website.
-Departments desiring assistance in report form design (to accommodate the computation and reporting of sales taxes) may call Tax Reporting & Compliance, (530) 757-8505, for assistance.
+Departments desiring assistance in report form design (to accommodate the computation and reporting of sales taxes) may contact UC Davis Tax Reporting & Compliance, (530) 757-8505, for assistance.

 - Sales tax return